 What are the benefits of being a Masters synchro swimmer?

 GW: The main benefits for me are the enjoyment, the fun and the friendship really.
-It takes up quite a bit of your time learning the routines and choreographing the routines but when you do a really great swim at a competition it’s totally worth the time and effort.
-So I think for me the biggest benefit is the friendship and the fun you have and just getting fit again.
+It takes up quite a bit of time learning and choreographing routines.
+But when you do a really great swim at a competition, it’s totally worth the time and effort.
+I think the biggest benefit is the friendship and the fun you have and just getting fit again.

 What difference does the training make to your overall fitness?

-SS: If you train a couple of times a week, you’ll definitely find an improvement in your lung capacity because you do a lot of breath holding when you’re upside down underwater.
+SS: If you train a couple of times a week, you’ll definitely find an improvement in your lung capacity.
+You do a lot of breath holding when you’re upside down underwater.
 There’s also the flexibility that you gain and the strength because you have to develop a lot of strength in your arms, legs and core to be able to hold the positions that we do.

-Are there Masters synchro club for beginners who can just train and not compete?
+Are there Masters synchro clubs for beginners who can just train and not compete?

 SS: There are more and more people becoming interested and it’s definitely something that we’re trying to set up in Leeds.
-There are sessions cropping up around the area so I think it’s a case of getting in touch with the local club and they’ll probably know a session or somewhere to find out more information really about Masters beginners.
+Get in touch with your local club and they’ll probably know a session or somewhere to find out more information.

-- Click here to find out how you can get involved with Masters aquatics.
+- Click here to find out how you can get involved with Masters synchro.